Quansight/Quansight-website/apps/labs/posts/dataframe-interop-pycon-lit-2024.md

 I'll tell you about the dataframe landscape, the interchange protocol, how to write dataframe-agnostic code, and where we go from here.

-## pandas are everywhere
+## pandas is everywhere

 There's a great array of diverse dataframes out there.
-And the way that data science libraries have typically to such diversity is to support pandas...
+And the way that data science libraries have typically responded to such diversity is to support pandas...

 ![Image showing a meeting in which one person is dismissed for suggesting that a library other than pandas might be supported](/posts/dataframe-interop-pycon-lit-2024/pandas_everywhere.png)